How It Works

 A Platform for “Crowdfunding” Stringed Instrument Purchases

 Traditionally, violinists, violists and cellists have depended on loans from collections of the ultra-wealthy.
-But this doesn’t often make for an ideal match of instrument and musician… Strumenti solves this problem for musicians.
-All our instruments are chosen by the artists, who then find patrons help acquire them.
+But this doesn’t often make for an ideal match of instrument and musician.
+Strumenti solves this problem for musicians.
+All our instruments are chosen by the artists, who engage with their patrons help acquire them.

-We work with up-and-coming musicians who will most benefit from a new instrument.
+We work with up-and-coming musicians who will most benefit from a new instrument, and who have an active patron community to support their effort to finance an instrument.

 Accredited investors can complete their investment paperwork completely online, quickly and securely, with just a few clicks.
 Access your investor dashboard anytime to see the status of your investments, retrieve tax paperwork, and get updates on the artists.